 Diss tracks are an easy way to stand out when you release a new song.
 Everyone loves a little drama.
 Whether you're doing it for fun or you really want to let off some steam, make sure you aren't coming to the table with a weak diss track.
 Nothing is worse than a diss track that disappoints the listeners.
-People expect diss tracks to get them revved up and hyped about the music industry in general.
+People expect diss tracks to get them revved up and excited about the music industry in general.
 But unfortunately, a lot of diss tracks are weak.
-Here are a few things you need to keep in mind when you make your diss track.
+You need to keep in mind a few things when you make your diss track.

 Related Post: How To Write A Hit Song